Bekaert - Update on the Share Buyback Program and the Liquidity Agreement

 Attachment

-- p230707E - Bekaert - Update on the Share Buyback Program and the Liquidity Agreement
+- p230714E - Bekaert - Update on the Share Buyback Program and the Liquidity Agreement